TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Experiments

 \subsection{Comparison with Existing Methods}

 We compared TextCenGen with several potential models to evaluate its efficiency.
-The baseline models include: Native Stable Diffusion~\cite{rombach2022high}, Dall-E 3~\cite{ramesh2022hierarchical}, AnyText~\cite{tuo2023anytext} and DiffText~\cite{zhang2023brush}.
-Dall-E uses the prompt "text-friendly in the {position}" to specify the region $R$.
-Similar to AnyText and DiffText, we chose to randomly generate several masks in a fixed pattern across the map to simulate regions need to be edited.
+The baseline models included: Native Stable Diffusion~\cite{rombach2022high}, Dall-E 3~\cite{ramesh2022hierarchical}, AnyText~\cite{tuo2023anytext} and Desigen~\cite{weng2024desigen}.
+Dall-E used the prompt ``\textit{text-friendly in the \{position\}}" to specify the region $R$.
+Similar to AnyText, we chose to randomly generate several masks in a fixed pattern across the map to simulate regions need to be edited.
 More detail can be found in appendix.

 \paragraph{Metrics and Quantitative Analysis.} To evaluate model performance, we used metrics assessing various aspects of the generated images.
-The CLIP Score \cite{hessel2021clipscore,huang2021unifying,radford2021learning,clipscore} measured semantic fidelity, ensuring images align with textual descriptions.
-The total variation (TV) loss \cite{rudin1994total} assessed the visual coherence and smoothness of the background in relation to text region $R$, which is crucial for harmonious compositions.
-Saliency Map Intersection Over Union (IOU) quantified focus and clarity around text areas.
-We propose the Visual-Textual Concordance Metric (VTCM) that combines a global metric increasing with value (CLIP Score) and local metrics that benefit from lower values (Saliency IOU and TV Loss) within $R$.
+We proposed the CLIP Score Loss to evaluate the reduction in prompt semantic alignment for the training-free method compared to the vanilla diffusion model.
+The CLIP Score \cite{hessel2021clipscore,huang2021unifying,radford2021learning} measured semantic fidelity, ensuring images align with textual descriptions.
+The total variation (TV) loss \cite{rudin1994total,JiangLW21} assessed the visual coherence and smoothness of the background in relation to text region $R$, crucial for harmonious compositions.
+Saliency Map Intersection Over Union (IOU) \cite{Qin_2019_CVPR} quantified the focus and clarity around text areas.
+We proposed the Visual-Textual Concordance Metric (VTCM), which combined a global metric increasing with value (CLIP Score) and local metrics that benefit from lower values (Saliency IOU and TV Loss) within $R$.
 The VTCM formula is:

-Our quantitative analysis in \autoref{tab:baseline} shows that our method, \textbf{TextCenGen}, outperforms native stable diffusion 1.5, especially in background smoothness and saliency harmony, even surpassing the latest Dalle-3.
-Notably, despite DiffText achieving the best results in terms of background significance as represented by the Saliency IOU and the region smoothness (TV loss), its CLIP score, which measures semantic similarity, significantly lags behind other methods.
-Scene text rendering often blurs text locations, unlike our approach of moving main objects to create space.
-Our method results in more natural and harmonious text layouts with highest VTCM.
+Our quantitative analysis in Table~\ref{tab:baseline} and Table~\ref{tab:clip_score_loss} shows that \textbf{TextCenGen} minimizes semantic loss while maintaining smoothness and saliency harmony within region R, even surpassing the latest Dalle-3.
+Scene text rendering and attention reduction in Desigen often focus on local attention, neglecting global semantics.
+Especially in \textit{Text in Object} situation (see Figure~\ref{fig:set_relationship}), this weakens the ability to create whitespace.
+Our approach moves main objects away, then reduces attention to create space, resulting in more natural and harmonious text layouts with the highest VTCM.
+The trade-off between background smoothness and semantic fidelity is shown in Figure~\ref{fig:tradeoff}.